Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Weekly topics such as valuation of the environment, cost-benefit analysis, water, etc.

-Tietenberg & Lewis Environmental & Natural Resource Economic, 11th edition, Pearson
+Tietenberg & Lewis (2018).
+Environmental & Natural Resource Economics, 11th edition, Pearson

 - Graduate Attributes Emphasised